 - the victim suffered serious bodily injury as a result of the assault or battery

-If you have been charged with a Felony Assault offense and need representation, contact the Rhode Island Assault Defense Attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with a Felony Assault offense and need representation, call the Rhode Island Assault Lawyers at the Law Office of John L. Calcagni III at (401) 351-5100 to schedule a free consultation.